Hessian-Free High-Resolution Nesterov Acceleration for Sampling: Introduction

-More precisely, we proposed an accelerated gradient-based MCMC algorithm termed HFHR, that is based on diffusion process and inspired by a simple yet natural motivation: how to appropriately inject noise to NAG algorithm \textbf{in discrete time}, so that it is turned into an algorithm for momentum-accelerated sampling?
-Note we don't want to add noise to the learning-rate$\to 0$ limit of NAG, which has been well studied \citep{ma2019there}, because the discretization of this low-resolution ODE by a finite step size may not converge as fast as NAG with the same learning rate.
-However, we will still use continuous dynamics as intermediate steps, and our roadmap is the following: first, view NAG as the discretization of a high-resolution ordinary differential equation (ODE), then convert it to a stochastic differential equation (SDE) by injecting noise appropriately, and finally discretize the SDE appropriately to obtain a fast and efficient HFHR algorithm.
+Specifically, we propose a class of accelerated gradient-based MCMC algorithms termed HFHR.
+It is motivated by a simple question: how to appropriately inject noise to NAG algorithm \textbf{in discrete time}, so that it is turned into an algorithm for momentum-accelerated sampling?
+Note we don't add noise to the learning-rate$\to 0$ limit of NAG (this has been studied in \citealp{ma2019there}), because a finite-step-size discretization of this limiting ODE may not converge as fast as NAG with the same learning rate.
+However, we will still use continuous dynamics as intermediate steps.

-More precisely, the first step combines ingredients from the existing literature so that a non-asymptotic formulation can be prepared for the later steps.
+More precisely, our first step is to combine existing tools to prepare a non-asymptotic formulation for the later steps.
 The goal is to better account for NAG's behavior when a finite (not infinitesimal) learning rate is used.
-As pointed out in \cite{shi2018understanding}, a low-resolution limiting ODE \citep{su2014differential}, albeit being a milestone leading to a new venue of research (e.g, \cite{wibisono2016variational}), does not fully capture the acceleration enabled by NAG --- for example, it can't distinguish between NAG and other momentum methods such as heavy ball \citep{polyak1964some}.
-The main reason is, the low-resolution ODE describes the $h\to 0$ limit of NAG, but in practice NAG uses a finite (nonzero) $h$.
-High-resolution ODE was thus proposed to include additional $\mathcal{O}(h)$ terms to account for the finite $h$ effect \citep{shi2018understanding}, which led to a better characterization of NAG.
-The original form of the high-resolution ODE involves the Hessian of the objective function, which is computationally expensive to evaluate and store for high-dimensional problems, but this difficulty can be bypassed via a change of variable (e.g., \citealp{alvarez2002second, attouch2020first}), which allows us to derive a High-Resolution and Hessian-Free limiting ODE for NAG.
+As pointed out in \citet{shi2021understanding}, a low-resolution limiting ODE \citep{su2014differential}, albeit being a milestone leading to important research (e.g, \citealp{wibisono2016variational}), does not fully capture the acceleration enabled by NAG --- for example, it can't distinguish between NAG and another momentum method of heavy ball \citep{polyak1964some}.
+A reason is, the low-resolution ODE describes the $h\to 0$ limit of NAG, but in practice NAG uses a finite (nonzero) $h$.
+High-resolution ODE was thus proposed to include additional $\mathcal{O}(h)$ terms to account for the finite $h$ effect \citep{shi2021understanding}.
+The original form of high-resolution ODE involves Hessian of the objective function, which is computationally expensive to evaluate and store for high-dimensional problems, but this is a small obstacle that can be overcome (see e.g., \citealp{alvarez2002second, attouch2020first}), and we'll be able to derive a High-Resolution and Hessian-Free limiting ODE for NAG.